 Japanese secateurs: what sets them apart

-Japanese secateurs are built for clean, plant-safe cuts and long service life.
-Makers use high-carbon steels and careful heat treatment so the edge bites cleanly and stays sharp.
-The result is less crush on live wood and smoother wound closure compared with softer, cast-steel pruners.
+Japanese secateurs are built for clean, plant safe cuts and long service life.
+Makers use high carbon steels and careful heat treatment so the edge bites cleanly and stays sharp.
+The result is less crush on live wood, smoother wound closure, and more reliable pruning in Australian gardens.

 Steel and build

-Most premium models are drop-forged and hand-finished.
+Most good Japanese secateurs are drop forged and hand finished.
 Precise grinding and a tight pivot keep the blades aligned under load.
 Convex cutting edges add strength at the tip while still feeling keen in the cut.
-For a showcase of this approach, see the Tobisho Type-A Damascus pruning shears.

 Fit, size, and patterns

-Common sizes run ~180–210 mm overall.
+Common sizes run from about 180 to 210 mm overall.
 Choose a handle that fills your palm without forcing your wrist.
-Smaller hands often prefer 180–190 mm for control; 200–210 mm suits larger hands or tougher wood.
-You’ll find standard bypass bodies, roll-handle ergonomics for long days, and large-loop handles for gloved work.
+Smaller hands often prefer 180 to 190 mm for control, while 200 to 210 mm suits larger hands or tougher wood.
+You will find standard bypass bodies, roll handle ergonomics for long days, and large loop handles for gloved work.

 Care to keep the edge

-High-carbon edges reward simple care: wipe sap, dry after use, and oil the pivot and blades lightly.
-Touch up with a fine stone following the factory bevel.
-Avoid flattening the back on patterns designed to seat tightly.
-For background on why carbon steel takes such a keen edge, read our note on why forged carbon steel matters.
+High carbon edges reward simple care.
+Wipe sap, dry after use, and oil the pivot and blades lightly.
+Touch up with a fine stone that follows the factory bevel, and avoid twisting through cuts.
+For background on why carbon steel takes such a keen edge, read our article on why forged carbon steel matters.

 Maker spotlight: Tobisho